mahnoorsheikh16/Node-Classification-with-Graph-Neural-Networks/README.md

 – Multi-head attention with 8 heads in the first layer.

-– There is a hidden dimension of 32 per attention head(256 total).
+– There is a hidden dimension of 32 per attention head (256 total).

 – The second GAT layer has 256 units.

-– ELU activation occurs between layers.
+– ReLU activation occurs between layers.

 – Dropout 0.6 for regularization.

 **GraphSAGE**

 – The number of neighbours involved is determined according to SAGEConv from PyTorch Geometric.
-By default, we use all available neighbors.
+By default, we use all available neighbours.

 – Uses the mean aggregator function (default).